 Do I see any impediment that prevented me or the Development Team from meeting the Sprint Goal?

 Who attends it?
-Only development team is required.
-Yes Scrum Master can attend but not for taking status.
-Impediments get reported not only in daily scrum but actually it get reported as soon as identified.
-Every team runs their own daily scrum if multiple teams working on same product.
+The only development team is required.
+Yes, Scrum Master can attend but not for taking status.
+Impediments get reported not only in the daily scrum but actually, it gets reported as soon as identified.
+Every team runs their own daily scrum if multiple teams working on the same product.
 Team may have open house session frequently to coordinate dependencies with other teams.

-– Review held at the end of sprint to inspect product increment and adapt product backlog.
-Review is 4 hour time-boxed meeting for a month long sprint.
-Shorter sprint usually will have shorter duration.
-Scrum master teaches team to keep this within agreed time-box.
+– Review held at the end of the sprint to inspect product increment and adapt product backlog.
+A review is 4-hour time-boxed meeting for a month-long sprint.
+Shorter sprint usually will have a shorter duration.
+Scrum master teaches a team to keep this within agreed time-box.

-There is three things that happens during sprint review event.
+There are three things that happen during sprint review event.